 There are many benefits to playing scales.
 They help you build up finger strength, sharpen your ear training, learn songs faster and perfect your timing.
 But the good stuff doesn't happen overnight.
 You have to make scale exercises a regular part of your practice sessions.

 Practice suggestion: always warm up with scales and have at least one session per week where you're practising only scales and nothing else.
 This becomes a piece of cake the more consistent you are.

-Sometimes if you feel really tired after a hard days work or study and don't feel like practicing, don't.
-You might have had an especially busy family schedule and picking up your guitar after being rushed off your feet all day is the last thing on your mind.
+Sometimes if you feel exhausted after a hard day's work or study and don't feel like practising, don't.
+You might have had a hectic family schedule, and picking up your guitar after being rushed off your feet all day is the last thing on your mind.